How to store coffee to keep it fresh

 In-home cafe experience

-Or, if you’re looking for the more indulgent option of coffee and chocolate, try our Chocolate Latte Sachets.
+If you’re looking for the more indulgent option of coffee and chocolate, try our Chocolate Latte Sachets.
 Our Velvetiser will create a luxuriously smooth and effortless mocha in 2.5 minutes.
 Or, simply heat some milk on the hob and whisk in for a true hug-in-a-mug experience.
 We believe the blend of decadent chocolate flakes and uplifting coffee provides an unrivalled indulgence.

 Should I keep my coffee in the fridge?